-This species of Macrotermes has workers between 4 - 6 mm in length and two major castes with the largest super majors about 10 mm in size.
-Although their bodies are very soft and they lack a sting the major castes are armed with a powerful set of mandibles which they will use to protect the colony.
+This is one of the largest species of termite in Asia.
+The workers which make up the bulk of the colony are 4 - 6 mm in length and the large super majors about 10 mm in size.
+Although their bodies are very soft and they lack a sting the majors are armed with a powerful set of mandibles which they will use to protect the colony.

 Unlike ants when termites swarm the male alate joins and stays with the female for colony foundation.
 Mating does not take place until the pair has constructed a secure chamber underground and have settled down.